 Hearing loss also accelerates cognitive decline and increases the risk of full-blown dementia.
-Treating hearing loss is thus important, and in many cases younger relatives have to encourage older adults to get assessed and treated.
+Treating hearing loss is important; in many cases, younger relatives have to encourage older adults to get assessed and treated.
 However, if not done correctly and carefully this can result in entrenched opposition.

 How to Cope with Hearing Loss

-One of the hardest things about hearing loss is that it results in a significant change to your life.
-Hearing aids mitigate, but do not completely fix the problems.
+One of the hardest things about hearing loss is that it significantly changes your life.
+Hearing aids mitigate but do not completely fix the problems.
 Here are some things you can do to cope with the loss.

-- Communicate with your loved ones.
-It’s important to let your loved ones know how they can help you, such as facing you when you’re having a conversation or to speak a little louder.
+It’s important to let your loved ones know how they can help you, such as facing you when you’re having a conversation or speaking a little louder.
 You can also ask them to eliminate extra background noises, like a TV, when having a conversation so you can have an easier time hearing them.

-- Talk to your doctor.
-Having the conversation with your doctor may be difficult but they can help find the best solution for you.
+Having a conversation with your doctor may be difficult but they can help find the best solution for you.
 There are many different options to help with hearing loss and not everything will work best for you.